-An internal exclusion will only be considered if all other sanctions have been unsuccessful and following a discussion between the executive headteacher/ Head of Schools and parents.
-It involves a pupil being asked to complete work, set by his/her class teacher(s) which is completed away from his/her usual classroom for a set number of lessons (eg a whole teaching day).
+An internal exclusion will only be considered if all other sanctions have been unsuccessful and following a discussion between the executive headteacher and parents.
+It involves a pupil being asked to complete work, set by his/her class teacher which is completed away from his/her usual classroom for a set number of lessons (eg a whole teaching day).
 They will also have break and lunch times away from their peers.
-They will be supervised by a designated staff member (usually the Head or Deputy Head).
+The child will be supervised by a designated senior staff member).